Totodore/socketioxide/Readme.md

 * tower

 > ⚠️ This crate is under active development and the API is not yet stable.
+### Socket.IO is a tower Service, therefore it itegrates really well with frameworks based on tower like axum and warp.
+### Features :
+* Namespaces
+* Rooms
+* Handshake data
+* Ack and emit with ack
+* Binary

+### Planned features :
+* Improving closure support with custom extractor, this will permit :
+  * Extracting data only if wanted
+  * Extracting data from the handshake
+  * Extracting custom data attached to the socket
+  * Extracting ack callback to send the ack rather than returning an enum `Ok(Ack)`
+* Improving the documentation
+* Improving tests
+* Other adapter to share state between server instances (like redis adapter), currently only the in memory adapter is implemented
+* Better error handling
+* State recovery when a socket reconnects

 ### Socket.IO example echo implementation with Axum :
 ```rust